Donate to MS Capital City Pride! Help create safe spaces for LGBTQIA+ people in MS!

 LGBTQ+ Virtual BOOK CLUB

 Every month the LGBTQ+ Virtual Book Club members read one LGBTQIA+ book as a group.
-During the first week of each month, members will meet either in-person or via Zoom for discussions about the book.
-Sometimes, via Zoom, even the author can join us at some meetings!
+On the Second Thursday of each month, members will meet either in-person or via Zoom for discussions about the book.
+Sometimes even the author joins us at some meetings via Zoom!
 Every year the group votes on the selection of books to be read.
 If you have suggestions, share them with the moderator.

 The LGBTQ+ Virtual Book Club is completely free to join!
 We're excited to read with you!